rafale77/vera-ecobee/README.md

 Plugin will work on UI7 as well though I see no specific reason to not use the Appstore Released version which does not require your own developer's account.

+## Release Note: V2.1 (openLuup/UI7)

+ - Implemented TLS v1.2 to support updates to the ecobee API from 10/23/18

 ## Release Note: V2.02 (openLuup/UI7)

  - Implemented API Key Retention: If connection is lost, clicking the getpin button even without the API key field will get you a new pin if you have previously been connected.